golang/pkgsite/doc/precommit.md

 because it has a dependency on nodejs, which is otherwise not needed and which not all developers have installed on their system.

-If you are modifying CSS or Javascript, install prettier as described at https://prettier.io/docs/en/install.html, and run `./all.bash prettier` to format your changes before mailing your CL.
+If you are modifying CSS or Javascript and you do not have docker installed, install prettier as described at https://prettier.io/docs/en/install.html, and run `./all.bash prettier` to format your changes before mailing your CL.